elwinar/rambler/README.md

 go install github.com/elwinar/rambler
 ```

-### SQLite

-For those that want to use the `sqlite` driver, there is no choice but to compile it from source in your native environment, as the sqlite libraries are all bindings to the original C SQLite library, which Go cannot cross-compile natively.

-The sqlite driver is available in the [sqlite](https://github.com/elwinar/rambler/tree/sqlite) branch of repository.

 ## Usage

 ### Migrations

-In rambler, migrations are kept in the simplest form possible: a migration is a list of sections (`up` and `down`), each section being *chunks* of sql.
+In rambler, migrations are kept in the simplest form possible: a migration is a list of sections (`up` and `down`), each section being an SQL statement.
 Example:

 ```sql
 -- rambler up